Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 Next, we specify all the model parameters:

-* mean tumble time: 0.1s[^Saragosti2012];
+* mean tumble time: 0.1s;
 * cell speed of 20µm/s[^Baker2005].

-We also set a "seed" of our pseudorandom number generator.
-This ensures that the sequence of "random" numbers will be the same every time we run the simulation.
-We can change the seed to obtain a different outcome.
-For more on seeding, please consult the discussion of pseudorandom number generation at [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/#pitfalls).
+We also set a "seed" of our pseudorandom number generator to ensure that the sequence of "random" numbers given to us by Python will be the same every time we run the simulation.
+To obtain a different outcome, change the seed.

+**Note:** For more on seeding, please consult the discussion of pseudorandom number generation at [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/#pitfalls).
+{: .notice--warning}

 ~~~ python
 SEED = 128  #Any random seed